appsignal/appsignal-elixir/README.md

 you have [Elixir installed](http://elixir-lang.org/install.html).

 This repository is managed by [mono](https://github.com/appsignal/mono/).
-Nstall mono on your local machine by [following the mono installation steps](https://github.com/appsignal/mono/#installation).
+Install mono on your local machine by [following the mono installation steps](https://github.com/appsignal/mono/#installation).

 Then make sure you have all the project's dependencies installed by running the